 Chevening Scholarships – Chevening is the UK government’s international awards scheme.
 It offers two types of awards: Chevening Scholarships and Chevening Fellowships.
 Recipients are personally selected by British embassies and High Commissions across the world.

 GREAT Scholarships – These are joint scholarships between the UK government and certain UK institutions.
-They are open to undergraduate and postgraduate students from a number of countries including China, India, Indonesia, Thailand, Malaysia and Turkey amont others and may be limited to certain areas of study.
+They are open to undergraduate and postgraduate students from a number of countries including China, India, Indonesia, Thailand, Malaysia and Bangladesh among others and may be limited to certain areas of study.

-Commonwealth Scholarships for Developing Commonwealth Countries – International students from developing countries in the Commonwealth can apply for this scholarship to undertake master's or PhD studies in the UK.
+Commonwealth Scholarships – International students from countries in the Commonwealth can apply for a range of scholarships to study in the UK.

-Commonwealth Shares Scholarship Scheme at UK universities – These scholarships are available for international students from any Commonwealth country looking to do a master's programme in the UK.
+Commonwealth Shared Scholarship Scheme at UK universities – These scholarships are available for international students from a Commonwealth country looking to do a master's programme in the UK.
 The area of the study must aid the development of technology, economy, or society within the student's country of origin.

 Marshall Scholarships – Aimed solely at US students who demonstrate academic merit.
 Excludes MBAs and certain courses.